Privacy & Cookies Policy

 ●to administer this Web site.

-We do not sell or transfer any personal information outside National Trading Standards other than where explicit reference is made and approval obtained from you when you provide the information, or where passing that information to third parties is necessary to provide you with the information or service requested.
+We do not sell or transfer any personal information outside National Trading Standards save where passing that information to third parties is necessary to provide you with the information or service requested.

-National Trading Standards has adopted a policy of compliance with the data protection laws of the United Kingdom and takes reasonable care to prevent any unauthorised access to your personal data.
+National Trading Standards has adopted a policy of compliance with the data protection laws of the United Kingdom.

-If you want to know exactly what information National Trading Standards holds on you, you can obtain it by requesting a Subject Access Request Form from National Trading Standards c/o ACTSO Ltd at its registered office.
-A fee may be payable for such access.
+If you want to know exactly what information National Trading Standards holds on you, you can obtain it by making a subject access request to email@example.com

 The National Trading Standards Work Areas